BLM logo

 Click here to return to the page links box above.

-The cup mold was also at least a three-part mold where the third piece was a base plate which had an shallow depression that "cupped" and molded the entire base and the lower heel of the bottle, though on earlier items (1860s and 1870s) it appears that the base plate was simply a flat piece of metal or even the floor of the glass works on which the two upper halves of the mold sat (Kendrick 1968; empirical observations).
-(Note: For the purposes of this website, bottle molds with a flat or lacking base plate are considered cup-base molds since they do not fit any of the other noted mold configurations.)
+The cup-bottom mold was also at least a three-part mold where the third piece was a base plate which had an shallow depression that "cupped" and molded the entire base and the lower heel of the bottle, though on earlier items (1870s and earlier) it appears that the base plate was simply a flat piece of metal or even the floor of the glass works on which the two upper halves of the mold sat (Kendrick 1968; empirical observations).
+(Note: For the purposes of this website, bottle molds with a flat or lacking base plate are considered cup-bottom molds since they do not fit any of the other noted mold configurations.)
 The neck, shoulder, and entire body to the upper edge of the heel were formed by the two side mold sections, which unlike the post-mold, did not mold any of the actual base.
-Sometimes the finish was also partially or totally molded in a cup mold, particularly with tooled finish cup mold bottles ("improved" tooled finish) and most "ground top" canning jars.
-However, cup mold, mouth-blown fruit/canning jars are less common than post mold jars.
-(For machine-made jars cup molds were the norm; see the machine-made section below.)Cup base mold from the late 19th century; click to enlarge.
+Sometimes the finish was also partially or totally molded in a cup-bottom mold, particularly with tooled finish cup-bottom molded bottles ("improved" tooled finish) and most "ground top" canning jars.
+However, cup-bottom molded, mouth-blown fruit/canning jars are less common than post-bottom mold produced jars.
+(For machine-made jars cup-bottom molds were the norm; see the machine-made section below.)

 At the upper edge of the heel there is usually a mold line in evidence running around the circumference of the bottle.
-This line indicates the interface between the lower edges of the side mold pieces and the upper edge of the cup base plate.
+This line indicates the interface between the lower edges of the side mold pieces and the upper edge of the cup-bottom molds base plate.
 From this mold line - called a "bottom plate parting line" in the glassmaking world - the side mold seams branch off perpendicular (Tooley 1953).
-Sometimes this heel mold seam is not obvious or visible and appears integrated into the heel edge of the bottle, though all cup molds had an interface of mold parts at the heel and the potential for a seam there.
+Sometimes this heel mold seam is not obvious or visible and appears integrated into the heel edge of the bottle, though all cup-bottom molds had an interface of mold parts at the heel and the potential for a seam there.
 The heel seam can also be non-existent on bottles from molds with the previously noted flat, non-cupped mold base plate or no base plate at all (i.e., the floor of the glass works).
-This seems to most commonly observed on the earlier "cup mold" bottles from the 1850s and 1870s which have a relatively sharp and almost non-existent heel (Kendrick 1968).
+This seems to most commonly observed on the earlier cup-bottom mold bottles from the 1850s and 1870s which have a relatively sharp and almost non-existent heel (Kendrick 1968).
 Click Smith & Davis druggist bottle base for an image of an early (ca. 1860) druggist bottle with this feature.

-Cup bottom mold produced bottle - no mold seams within the base.
-Bottle picture is a Cla-Wood Malt Tonic (Portland, OR.) - ca. 1906-1916 (White 1974).
+Cup-bottom mold produced bottle - no mold seams within the base.
+Bottle picture is a Cla-Wood Malt Tonic (Portland, OR.) - ca. 1906-1916 (White 1974). |

-Close-up view of a cup bottom mold base on a druggist bottle dating from 1880; click to enlarge.The druggist bottle pictured to the right is a relatively early cup base mold produced bottle which also has a tooled finish, is embossed via an interchangeable mold plate (i.e., "plate mold"), and has no air venting marks.
+The druggist bottle pictured to the right is a relatively early cup-bottom mold produced bottle which also has a tooled finish, is embossed via an interchangeable mold plate (i.e., "plate mold"), and has no air venting marks.
 This bottle is embossed BLUMAUER & HEUBNER / PHARMACISTS / PORTLAND, OREGON vertically within the plate.
 Based on listings in the Portland City Directories, these two individuals were in a partnership for two years - 1878 and 1879.
 There were no directory listings prior to 1878 (though they could have entered into a partnership sometime during 1877 without getting into that years listing) and Blumauer was listed as the sole proprietor in 1880.
 This type of information produces a very narrow and reliable date for when this bottle was produced and is what provides support for the dating observations like those found in the box below.
 Click Blumauer & Heubner Druggists to view a picture of the entire pharmacist bottle.

-Cup molds were used to produce just about any type or class of mouth-blown bottles, with the majority of use made between the mid to late 1880s and late 1910s when automatic machines dominated the bottle making market.
-As noted, cup molds continued to be the mold type of choice on automatic bottle machines also (Toulouse 1969b).
+Cup-bottom molds were used to produce just about any type or class of mouth-blown bottles, with the majority of use made between the mid to late 1880s and late 1910s when automatic machines dominated the bottle making market.
+As noted, cup-bottom molds continued to be the mold type of choice on automatic bottle machines also (Toulouse 1969b).
 However, similar to so many other aspects of historic bottle dating, there are exceptions or variations based on the type or style and even size of bottle.
 This is covered in a separate green box section immediately below entitled - Bottle Type & Base Related Dating Notes.

 Click here to return to the page links box above.